ericjuo/salmo_trutta_rna_seq/README.md

 - MultiQC report summarized the quality report of before and after trimming either using trimmomatic or sickle: [[Link](https://htmlpreview.github.io/?https://github.com/ericjuo/salmo_trutta_rna_seq/blob/master/data/02_intermediate/multiqc_report.html)]

 - Trommatic-trimmed reads were searched against human, mouse and E. Coli genome using Fastq Screen to identify foreign species contamination.
+The result showed that the read set contains some mammalian contaminants.
 Steps to perform FastQ Screen: [[Link](./notebooks/fastq_screen.md)]
 ![Contamination](./data/02_intermediate/SRR799769_1_paired_trimmomatic_screen.png)

 - Foreign species contamination were removed by Kraken2 software.
-The result indicats there are about 2% human genome contaminated in the reads.
-Those unclassifed reads in the output of kraken software are the clean reads.
+The report indicats there are about 2% human genome contaminated in the reads.
+Since brown traut genome is not search against, those unclassifed reads are clean reads without foreign species contaminants, and they are the target output.
 Steps to perfrom Kraken2 on the galaxy platform: [[Link](./notebooks/kraken2_in_galaxy.md)]
     ```
     97.62	2485187	2485187	U	0	unclassified